lucasvegi/Elixir-Code-Smells/traditional/README.md

 ### Long Function

 * __Problem:__ Poorly cohesive ``function``, made up of too many lines of code that group together many different responsibilities that could be separated into smaller functions with a single responsibility each.
-Generally, <u>any function longer than ten lines should make you start asking questions</u>.
+Generally, <ins>any function longer than ten lines should make you start asking questions</ins>.

 * __Example:__ ``print/2`` is a long function (low-cohesion), so is necessary to separate it in blocks and add comments to understand.
 This is a bad practice.